Through My Eyes. Again - Cover

 Mid-December 1963 – late February 1964

-My mother did indeed want to speak with Mrs Wiśniewski about Col and I spending time with Lili in her house, possibly alone and unsupervised.
-The unspoken undercurrent was whether it was appropriate for two boys to be alone in a house with a girl.
-I suppressed a smile: my mother didn’t know Col was a girl with whom I spent hours each week – alone.
+My mother did indeed want to speak with Mrs. Wiśniewski about Col and me spending time with Lili in her house, alone and unsupervised.
+Would it be appropriate for two boys to be alone in a house with a girl?
+I suppressed a smile: my mother didn’t know Col was a girl, and I was spending hours each week alone with her.
+But she also didn’t know about the promise Mutti Frida had extracted from us.

-“Can you cope with adding another language on top of everything else you are doing?”
-My mother asked.
+“Are you sure you can cope with adding another language on top of everything else you are doing?”
+My mother’s voice was full of concern.

 “OK.”
-I passed my mother a smile, while my eyes were filled with questions.
+I changed the subject.
 “May I take some mince pies to Col’s house on Christmas Eve?
 Lili will be there too, so I think we might need a dozen this time...”

 My mother laughed.
 “I’ll see what I can do.”

-I picked up yesterday’s newspaper and sat at the kitchen table, leafing through it.
-The attempted assassination of JFK didn’t seem to have stirred things up – at least not on the surface, and there were no indications of increased tensions between the east and west.
-In fact, the opening of the Berlin Wall for the first time, allowing westerners to visit the east, suggested tensions might be easing.
+I picked up yesterday’s newspaper and sat, leafing through it.
+The attempted assassination of JFK didn’t seem to have stirred things up – at least not on the surface.
+I saw no signs of increased tension between the east and west.
+In fact, the opening of the Berlin Wall for the first time, allowing westerners to visit the east, suggested that tensions might be easing.
 International politics was strange.

 I pondered this as I lay in bed, before drifting off to sleep.

-Col and I walked into town the next day and visited the art supplies shop which was off the High Street.
+Col and I walked into town the next day and visited the art supplies shop in a street off the High Street.
 They knew Lili well and pointed out the sketchbook she liked, so we picked one up.
-Col asked about the special crayons Lili had been talking about and we were shown the huge colour-sorted array, picking out a dozen with the help of the shop owner.
+Col asked about the special crayons Lili had been talking about and they showed us the huge colour-sorted array.
+We picked out a dozen with the help of the shop owner.

-“We could wrap each crayon separately, you know,” Col said, smiling with a wicked glint in her eye.
-“It would look impressive.”
+“We could wrap each crayon separately, you know,” Col said, with a wicked glint in her eye.
+“That would make it all look much more impressive.”

 “True.”
-Col gave me a sideways smile, with a tinge of devilry.
+Col’s smile held a hint of devilry.
 “But it would be fun to see her realise what we’d done.”
-Smiling, I shook my head, as we wandered along the High Street, browsing the shop windows.
+We wandered along the High Street, browsing the shop windows.

 “Will your father be there for Christmas?”
 Col asked.

-He had been increasingly absent during the year, staying in London almost every week and some weekends.
-Memories of last year conjured spectres my young brain quailed before.
+He had been absent most of the year, staying in London almost every week and some weekends.
+Memories of last year flared, raising spectres my young brain quailed before.
 “I suppose so.”
-Even I knew my voice sounded dead.
+Even I knew my voice sounded monotonal and dead.

 Col sensed my sudden tension.
-“I’m sorry, Willi, I didn’t mean to worry you.
+“Sorry, Willi.
+I didn’t mean to worry you.
 I was thinking of the Christmases we had when I was little, before Mutti learned of my father’s past.
-It all seemed so magical: Mutti, father and I singing carols round the Christmas tree with the glow of the candles flickering about us.”
+It all seemed so magical: Mutti, father and I singing carols in front of the Christmas tree with the glow of the candles flickering gently about us.”

 “I don’t think either of us will have a family Christmas again.”
 Col’s voice was also flat now.

-I glanced at her, seeing my pain echoed in her eyes, but something occurred to me.
-“No, I think you’re wrong there.”
+I glanced at her and I could see my pain echoed in her eyes, and then something occurred to me.
+“No, I think you’re wrong.”

 “What?”

 “Think about it.”
 I smiled at her.
-“We will each have our own families one day.”
+“We will have our own families one day.”

 I raised an eyebrow.
 “Is Mutti Frida ready to be a grandmother, then?”

-Col blushed, stuck her tongue out and we both laughed, lifting our mood.
+Col blushed and stuck her tongue out at me.
+We both laughed, lifting our mood.

-Back at Col’s house we wrapped up Lili’s present, with the crayons in one parcel and the sketchbook in another and added them to the pile under the tree.
+Once back at Col’s house, we wrapped up Lili’s present with the crayons in one parcel and the sketchbook in another and added them to the pile under the tree.
 I had my presents for Col and Mutti Frida in my bag and added them.
-I was secretly pleased with finding a collapsing umbrella Mutti Frida could put in her bag.
-It was expensive but worth it for her.
+I was pleased to find a collapsing umbrella that Mutti Frida could put in her bag.
+It was quite expensive but worth it for her.

-At home, my school report had arrived.
+At home that evening, my school report had arrived.
 My mother had left it on the kitchen table, unopened.

 I stared at her, confused.